 View a map of the sidewalks which are closed during construction.
 (Updated for the week of July 28)

 If you have questions about the project, please call 782-ROAD (7623).

-The Oak Street Improvement Project consists of the construction of the roundabout at Washington Blvd. and Oak Street; new traffic signals at both Oak & Grant and Oak & Lincoln Streets; Oak Street lane configeration; landscaping improvements; curb/gutter/sidewalk improvements; and a pedestrian mid-block crossing of Oak Street aligned with the stairs to Oak Street from the Civic Center - which will ultimately provide a straight path over a bridge crossing Dry Creek and into Royer Park.
+The Oak Street Improvement Project consists of the construction of a roundabout at Washington Blvd. and Oak Street; new traffic signals at both Oak & Grant and Oak & Lincoln Streets; Oak Street lane configuration; landscaping improvements; curb/gutter/sidewalk improvements; and a pedestrian mid-block crossing of Oak Street aligned with the stairs to Oak Street from the Civic Center - which will ultimately provide a straight path over a bridge crossing Dry Creek and into Royer Park.
 The project is expected to be completed in 2014.

 Why a roundabout?
 Roundabouts are becoming a popular way of calming traffic.
 In fact, they have been successfully used in Europe for decades.
 They also add character to an area, they provide pedestrian crossings with refuges, accident rates are lower at roundabouts as compared to signalized intersections, and in some cases they actually have a better level-of-service than a traffic signal.
 Also, as a part of the adoption of the Downtown Specific Plan, the downtown area was designated as a pedestrian district overlay zone.
 This means the area is exempt from meeting the City's level-of-service policy for moving traffic, and the emphasis is more on calming traffic and creating a sense of place that is more pedestrian friendly and comfortable for people to be in.

 Learn more about the benefits of a roundabout and how to drive through roundabouts.